sharavsambuu/learning-drl/README.md

 # Tasks

-    - Implement Rainbow
-    - Implement SimCLRv2 with Jax
-    - Implement CURL with and compare results

 # Other things I will learn in the near future

     - What is SimCLRv2?
     - What is CURL?
     - What is MARL aka Multi-Agent RL?
-    - What is Concurrent Experience Replay Trajectories?
-    - What is Dec-HDRQN, Decentralized Hysteretic DQN?
-    - What is PPO-RNN?
-    - What is DQN-RNN?
-    - What is General Advantage Estimation (GAE) Buffer?
     - PPO's role in LLM alignments